 - Homework is assigned on a regular basis at www.mymathlab.com as well as in class.
 You may work ahead if you like.
 It is important to stay current to be successful in the course!
 Each assignment has a due date.
+That due date is usually the day after the material was covered in class.
 Homework that is submitted late will be penalized by 25% of the points possible. - Any written problems and exercises assigned in class must be worked out thoroughly, completely, neatly, and in pencil.
 Otherwise the work will not receive full credit.